wangqinNick/tp/docs/DeveloperGuide.md

 ## Product scope
 ### Target user profile

-{Describe the target user profile}
+The target user profile for RaVi is described by the following:
-* NUS students (especially catering to Freshman)
+* A student of NUS (a freshman in particular)
-* has a need to manage their school related tasks, classes and notes
+* Has a need to manage their school related tasks, classes and notes
-* prefer desktop apps over other types
+* Prefers desktop apps over other types
-* can type fast
+* Types fast
-* prefers typing to mouse interactions
+* Prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* Reasonably comfortable using CLI apps

 ### Value proposition

-{Describe the value proposition: what problem does it solve?}
+* This app helps students to manage their school-related information in a compact, stripped-down interface that does not bombard them with too much information.
-* This app simplifies the plethora of information that freshman are bombarded with, streamlining it for easy viewing and management.
+*

 ## User Stories